 Yet, that isn’t all the diary is about.
 The diary, to me, spoke of the term we know as collateral damage.
 When leaders depend on the military, and when the nationality quotient is so high, we have collateral damage.
 As long as it is not us, we are okay, for the betterment of the nation.
 History is filled with countless examples of crimes of nationality.
 Often, the worst sufferers are their own people – collateral damage.
 This is a story of collateral damage.
 How a child is locked up in hiding, with not even access to fresh air, forgets anything else.

 Und ist so klein von Taten!

 Ironically, the above words are used by Anne for the people around her.
 But these stayed with me.
 When translated, they mean:

 How puny are his deeds.”

-i would end by thanking Anne Frank for such a personal account into her life, and thereby allowing me to feel a little more human, being enriched by her journey.
-I wish everyone reads this, and gets as uncomfortable as I did.
+I would end by thanking Anne Frank for such a personal account into her life, and thereby allowing me to feel a little more human, being enriched by her journey.
+I hope everyone reads this and gets as uncomfortable as I did.